fbpx

 There are a lot of misconceptions about LLCs, and they often revolve around taxes.
 Many people think that LLCs are what millionaires and entrepreneurs use to lower their tax liabilities, but that isn’t the case.

-An LLC is not a tax loophole.
-In fact, LLCs have nothing to do with your taxes, in general.
-LLCs are legal entities that protect you from personal liability in the event of a lawsuit.
 For example, if someone sues your LLC for damages, the lawsuit should generally only apply to your business, not to you personally.
 Similarly, if an LLC defaults on a loan, the lender cannot go after the business owner personally unless they personally guaranteed the loan.

 LLC Tax Benefits